-Arizona's state sales tax rose from 5.6% to 6.6%, as of June 1, 2010.
-The temporary increase will last three years.
+Arizona's state sales tax recently dropped a percentage point to 5.6% (a temporary increase expired in June 2013).
 Currently, all 15 counties levy a tax.
-County rates range from 0.5% to 1.125%.
+County rates range from 0.25% to 2%.
 Arizona does not levy a state tax on food for home consumption or on drugs prescribed by a licensed physician or dentist.
-However, some cities in Arizona do levy a tax on food for home consumption.
-City rates range from 1% to 4.25%.
+However, some cities in Arizona levy a tax on food for home consumption.

 Benefits are not taxed.

 Exemptions for Other Retirement Income

 Railroad Retirement benefits are exempt.
 Up to $2,500 total of military, civil-service, and Arizona state and local government pensions are also exempt.
 Out-of-state government pensions are fully taxed.

 There is no state property tax.
 Tax jurisdictions set tax rates, which vary considerably from one area to another.
 Median property tax on the state's median home value of $187,700 is $1,356, according to the Tax Foundation.